 Once when I was a VP of Marketing at a software company, I was accosted by the founder/engineer who, hoping to keep me from discussing product/market needs, claimed:

-I don’t understand going to the market before deciding what product changes should be.
+I don’t know why you would talk to customers before deciding the product changes to make.
 That’s crazy.
-I only build what I want to build and tough shit if the market doesn’t like it.
+I build what I want to build and its too bad if the market doesn’t like it.

 I soon left the company and watched them spend 5 years completing a short list of simple changes which I had spec’d before leaving.
 It was quite sad.
 And the company faded into the dust.

 It’s not just engineers who struggle, though.
 Many marketing oriented founders believe that they can market “any product”.
-Unfortunately, by “market” they either mean “pitch” or “engineer”.
-Mostly these are just salesmen who rely on hype and hubris to their detriment.
+Unfortunately, by “market” they either mean “pitch to investors” or “engineer and design”.
+Mostly they rely on hype and hubris to their detriment.
 In these startups serious marketing never happens.

 Marketing is NOT something that happens “later”.
 It is key from the very beginning.

 Product IS part of marketing (and also part of engineering, design, and manufacturing).
 This means: